 Chairside Economical Restoration of Esthetic Ceramic (CEREC) is a treatment method that we use to create dental crowns.
 CEREC uses CAD/CAM technology, which stands for computer-aided design and computer-aided manufacturing.
 This means that we can design and create tooth crowns in our dental office.
 Now, patients do not need to wait for weeks to receive their cosmetic restorations.

-To begin treatment with CEREC, we remove a small portion of the enamel to make sure that the crowns fit properly.
+To begin treatment with CEREC, we remove a small portion of the enamel to ensure the crowns fit properly.
 Then, we take digital scans of the teeth.
 These scans translate to 3-dimensional images, which are used as a template for the milling machine.
 Once the tooth crowns are complete, we secure them over the treated teeth.
-We will make sure that they are in the right shape and shade before polishing them for a high shine.
+We will ensure they are in the right shape and shade before polishing them for a high shine.

 The Uses of Dental Crowns